(This post was updated on May 2020)

 Hopefully, by the time all of the cards end up in the Done column, you will have already been assigned to an additional, team-specific Trello board and your regular day-to-day work will be underway.

 In this post, I showed you how we use Trello at Crate.io to improve the onboarding experience for our new employees.

 We've used this approach multiple times now.
-And, so far, feedback has been very positive.
+So far, the feedback has been very positive.

-Setting up a Trello board means that people can copy it every time we hire a new person, And one of the best things about Trello is that it's so adaptable, which makes it easy to listen to feedback and iteratively improve the process.
+Setting up a standardized Trello board for onboarding means that domain leads and BizOps can copy it every time we hire a new person, And one of the best things about Trello is that it's so adaptable, which makes it easy to incorporate to feedback and iteratively improve the process.

 This starter Trello board serves as a neat introduction to the way we communicate and collaborate asynchronously across multiple offices with multiple remote workers.